Saqqawists

-The Saqqawists (سقاویها Saqāwīhā) were an armed group in Afghanistan who were active from 1924 to 1931.
+The Saqqawists (Note: سقاویها) were an armed group in Afghanistan who were active from 1924 to 1931.
 They were led by Habibullāh Kalakāni, and in January 1929, they managed to take control of Kabul, the capital of the Kingdom of Afghanistan, re-establishing the Emirate of Afghanistan.
 Following military reversals in the Afghan Civil War (1928–1929), they were forced out of the capital in October 1929.
 Saqqawist activity ended in 1931.

 Name

 The name derives from Kalakani's nickname, Bacha-e Saqaw (بچه سقاو; literally son of the water carrier).
 Due to the existence of multiple Persian romanization schemes, authors have rendered the name of this group in multiple ways, with alternative renderings including "Saqaoists" and "Saqawi".

 The period in which Kalakani ruled Kabul, 17 January to 13 October 1929, is known as the "Saqqawist period".

 History

 An animated map of the Afghan Civil War of 1928–1929.
 Red = Saqqawists, Blue = Anti-Saqqawists.
 This map does not show the concurrent Soviet intervention against the Basmachi in northern Afghanistan.

 Habibullāh Kalakāni began resistance against the government of Amanullah Khan in 1924, after he deserted from the Royal Afghan Army, which at the time was fighting against the Khost rebellion.
 Kalakani began a life of banditry, since he considered the occupations common among the Kuhdamanis, like viticulture and selling firewood, to be beneath him, reasoning that these could hardly ever provide wheat bread for his table.
 Instead, he began to rob caravans and nearby villages.
 He was joined by Sayyid Husayn and Malik Muhsin, as well as others, totaling 24 in all.
 For three years, they lived in mountain caves, venturing out during the day to rob and hiding out at night, all the time fearful of government retaliation.
 Sometime later, Kalakani fled to Peshawar where he was a tea seller and a petty thief.

 In November 1928, while a Shinwari revolt was occurring in Jalalabad, the Saqqawists besieged Jabal al-Siraj, beginning the Afghan Civil War.
 On 17 January, they took Kabul, beginning what is known as the "Saqqawist period".
 In October 1929, a series of intense battles succeeded at forcing Kalakani to retreat into Kabul, and subsequently into the Arg.
 On 13 October 1929, the Arg was captured by forces loyal to Mohammad Nādir Khān, ending the Saqqawist period.
 During the subsequent reign of Nadir, the Saqqawists attempted another uprising, the Kuhistan rebellion, which was crushed within a week.
 The last Saqqawist holdout, Herat, fell to the Afghan government in 1931.